AnjaliSandip/FastIceFlo/BinFileGeneration/README.md

+To generate the the glacier model configurations and the corresponding DoFs implemented to assess PT method's performance,

+Step 1: Install ISSM <br>
-Average element size or spatial resolution "resol" corresponding to DoFs for the glacier model configurations listed below.
+Step 2: Modify the average element size or spatial resolution "resol" corresponding to DoFs for the glacier model configurations <br>

 Jakobshavn Isbrae:
 | DoFs |  resol (m) |